In this Article

 There have been a few reports of liver problems in some people who have taken an aloe leaf extract; however, this is uncommon.
 It is thought to only occur in people who are extra sensitive (hypersensitive) to aloe.

 Special Precautions & Warnings:Pregnancy or breast-feeding: Aloe -- either gel or latex -- is POSSIBLY UNSAFE when taken by mouth.
 There is a report that aloe was associated with miscarriage.
 It could also be a risk for birth defects.
 Do not take aloe by mouth if you are pregnant or breast-feeding.

-Children: Aloe is POSSIBLY UNSAFE for children when taken by mouth.
-Children younger than 12 years old may experience abdominal pain, cramps, and diarrhea.
+Children: Aloe gel is POSSIBLY SAFE when applied to the skin appropriately.
+Aloe latex and aloe whole leaf extracts are POSSIBLY UNSAFE when taken by mouth in children.
+Children younger than 12 years-old might have stomach pain, cramps, and diarrhea.